metamath/lamp-guide/docs/index.md

 In this case, the conventional name for this goal would be `2p2e4`.

-So let's rename this goal statement to `2p2e4`:
+So let's rename this goal step to `2p2e4`:

-> Left click the label of the first statement
+> Left click the label of the first step
 > (you have to click directly on the number "1"
-> to the left of the first statement).
+> to the left of the first step).
-> Change the name of the statement from "1" to `2p2e4` and press Enter (Return).
+> Change the name of the step from "1" to `2p2e4` and press Enter (Return).

 #### Interlude: Brief review of metamath-lamp user interface